 Holvi is a fully digital service.
 We do not require our customers to pay a physical visit to our office in order to get started with a Holvi business account.
 Instead, we ask our customers to provide, through various channels (e.g. per E-Mail or phone), the personal and business identification documentation necessary for identification and verification.
 Besides personal details of the customer, we must also gather sufficient information on the customer’s business activities, financial position, banking practices and purposes for which the services are being used.

 Depending on the customer's residence, the questions or required documentation may vary.
 Any information or documentation that we receive is treated in compliance with the Finnish guidelines on banking secrecy.

 With the current Finnish legislation, we are also required to know whether the customer is a Politically Exposed Person (PEP).
 A Politically Exposed Person is an individual who is or has been entrusted in the past twelve months with a prominent public function.
 Family members and close business associates of PEPs are also considered PEPs themselves.
 Examples of Politically exposed positions are:

-(a) Head of State, Head of Government, Minister, Deputy or Deputy Minister;
+(a) Head of State, Head of Government, Minister, Deputy or Assistant Minister;

 (c) a member of the governing bodies of political parties;

 (d) a member of the Supreme Courts, the Constitutional Court or any other similar judicial body, whose decisions may not, except in exceptional cases, be appealed;